Turret clock: Pendulum clocks

 The pendulum clock was invented and patented in 1657 by Dutch scientist Christiaan Huygens, inspired by the superior timekeeping properties of the pendulum discovered beginning in 1602 by Italian scientist Galileo Galilei.
 Pendulum clocks were much more accurate than the previous foliot clocks, improving timekeeping accuracy of the best precision clocks from 15 minutes per day to perhaps 10 seconds a day.
 Within a few decades most tower clocks throughout Europe were rebuilt to convert the previous verge and foliot escapement to pendulums.
 Almost no examples of the original verge and foliot mechanisms of these early clocks have survived to the present day.

 The accuracy of the pendulum clock was increased by the invention of the anchor escapement in 1657 by Robert Hooke, which quickly replaced the primitive verge escapement in pendulum clocks.
 The first tower clock with the new escapement was the Wadham College Clock, built at Wadham College, Oxford, UK, in 1670, probably by clockmaker Joseph Knibb.
 The anchor escapement reduced the pendulum's width of swing from 80 to 100° in the verge clock to 3-6°.
 This greatly reduced the energy consumed by the pendulum, and allowed longer pendulums to be used.
 While domestic pendulum clocks usually use a seconds pendulum 1.0 meter long, tower clocks often use a 1.5 second pendulum, 2.25 m long, or a two-second pendulum, 4 m long.

 Tower clocks had a source of error not found in other clocks: the varying torque on the wheel train caused by the weight of the huge external clock hands as they turned, which was made worse by seasonal snow, ice and wind loads on the hands.
 The variations in force, applied to the pendulum by the escape wheel, caused the period of the pendulum to vary.
 During the 19th century specialized escapements were invented for tower clocks to mitigate this problem.
 In the most common type, called gravity escapements, instead of applying the force of the gear train to push the pendulum directly, the escape wheel instead lifted a weighted lever, which was then released and its weight gave the pendulum a push during its downward swing.
 This isolated the pendulum from variations in the drive force.
 One of the most widely used types was the three-legged gravity escapement invented in 1854 by Edmund Beckett (Lord Grimsthorpe).

 Electrical clocks

 Electric turret clocks and hybrid mechanical/electric clocks were introduced in the late 19th century.

-Some mechanical turret clocks are wound by electric motor.
-These still are considered mechanical clocks.
+Some mechanical turret clocks are wound by an electric motor.
+These are still considered to be mechanical clocks.